 Note

-Click the ? icon near the top-right corner to get help on the inputs.
+Click the ? symbol near the top-right corner to get help on the inputs.

 Click Save.

 Click Submit.
-You can add multiple signatures to the package as per the need.
+You can add as many signatures to the package as you need.

-Once you create the signatures, you can prioritize them.
+Once you create the signatures, you can sort them.
 Click Re-Order.

 Signatures¶